Johnson County, Kentucky

 Johnson County is a county located in the U.S. state of Kentucky.
 As of the 2020 census, the population was 22,680.
 Its county seat is Paintsville.
-The county was formed in 1843 and named for Richard Mentor Johnson, War of 1812 general, United States Representative, Senator, and Vice President of the United States.
+The county was formed in 1843 and named for Richard Mentor Johnson, a colonel of the War of 1812, United States Representative, Senator, and Vice President of the United States.

 Johnson County is classified as a moist county, which is a county in which alcohol sales are not allowed (a dry county), but containing a "wet" city, in this case Paintsville, where alcoholic beverage sales are allowed.

 History

 Formation

 Johnson County was formed on February 24, 1843, by the Kentucky General Assembly from land given by Floyd, Lawrence, and Morgan counties.
 At that time, its county seat of Paintsville had already been a chartered city for nine years.
 Homes had been built in Paintsville as early as the 1810s.

 Many of the families at the beginning of Johnson County's formation were of Scottish, Irish, English, or German descent.
 Also, a fact lost to most historians is the large population of French Huguenots who were confused as English because they fled via England en route to the United States.
 Many of these settlers migrated from North Carolina, Pennsylvania, and Virginia following their participation in the Revolutionary War.

 For about its first twenty-five years, Johnson County and Paintsville struggled along.
 Roads and highways were nonexistent.
 Mail and supplies reached Johnson County from the Bluegrass region by horseback and steamboat.
 Years later, stage coaches began to connect eastern Kentucky and Johnson County to the bluegrass region and the rest of civilization.